PombertLab/A2GB/README.md

 > $ANNOT/verified_annotations.tsv
 ```

-The conversion from EMBL to TBL can then be performed with:
+The conversion from EMBL to TBL can then be performed with [EMBLtoTBL.pl](https://github.com/PombertLab/A2GB/blob/master/EMBLtoTBL.pl):
 ```
 EMBLtoTBL.pl \
    -id ITTBIO \